justindomke/numbat/README.md

 Simple enough, right? 🫡

 Maybe.
 It's also completely wrong.
-The outermost `vmap` absorbs the first dimension of `Y`, so in the innermost `vmap`, `p` is found in dimension `1`, not dimension `2`.
+The middle `vmap` absorbs the first dimension of `Y`, so in the innermost `vmap`, `p` is found in dimension `1`, not dimension `2`.
 (It's almost like referring to axes by position is confusing!)
 You also need to mess around with `out_axes` if you want to reproduce the layout of the manually batched function.

 So what you actually want is this: